1952 Giro d'Italia: Classification leadership

-One jersey was worn during the 1953 Giro d'Italia.
 The leader of the general classification – calculated by adding the stage finish times of each rider – wore a pink jersey.
 This classification is the most important of the race, and its winner is considered as the winner of the Giro.
+There were no time bonuses in 1951.

-Additionally, the highest ranked cyclist riding with a licence for independents was identified by the white jersey; at the end of the Giro this was Donato Zampini.
+There were several secondary classification.
+The highest ranked cyclist riding with a licence for independents was identified by the white jersey; at the end of the Giro this was Donato Zampini.
 Another classification was calculated in the same method, but was exclusive to foreign riders and awarded a green jersey.

 The mountains classification leader wore no leader's jersey.
-There was one category for mountains which awarded 6, 4, 3, 2, and 1 point to the first riders to cross.
-Although no jersey was awarded, there was also one classification for the teams, in which the stage finish times of the best three cyclists per team were added; the leading team was the one with the lowest total time.
+There was one category for mountains which awarded 6, 4, 3, 2, and 1 point to the first five riders.
+Although no jersey was awarded, there was also one classification for the teams, in which the stage finish times of best three cyclists per team per stage were added; the leading team was the one with the lowest total time.